Beverley H. Johnson, President and Chief Executive Officer, IPFCC Board

 As a Senior Policy and Program Specialist, Mary provides consultation to health care organizations and assists with the updating and the development of resource materials.
 Mary was the lead author on the brief on Individual and Family Engagement in the Medicaid Population: Emerging Best Practices and Recommendations.
 Prior to joining IPFCC, Mary spent more than 25 years in quality improvement, community organizing, implementation of patient-centered medical homes, and the enhancement of the patient experience of care.
 Mary worked in a variety of capacities for PeaceHealth, an integrated health care system serving communities in Oregon, Washington, and Alaska, including as the Pursuing Perfection Project Manager in Whatcom County, and as the Quality Improvement Director for PeaceHealth Medical Group (PHMG) in Eugene, Oregon.
 She has extensive experience in integrating patient and family advisors into quality, safety, and ongoing improvement efforts across the continuum.
 Mary is a proud grandmother, an avid gardener, and dog lover.

-Deborah serves as a family leader consultant to IPFCC.
+Deborah is a family leader and IPFCC's Coordinator for Patient and Family Partnerships.
 Her career in family advocacy grew out of her own personal experiences, including the loss of two infants due to prematurity and her husband's long battle with a rare abdominal cancer.
 As a result, Deborah became involved in programs that improve family support and enhance family participation in health care.

 Deborah was the Associate Director of a national project, the Initiative for Pediatric Palliative Care (IPPC).
 She co-founded the nonprofit, community-based organization Partners in Intensive Care, and was a founding member of the Parent Partners Group at The George Washington University Hospital.
 Deborah has been a member of committees of the Institute of Medicine, the Food and Drug Administration, and the National Institutes of Health.
 Deborah co-chairs the Patient and Advisory Committee at Sibley Memorial Hospital in Washington, DC, and serves on the Patient and Family-Centered Clinical Community of Johns Hopkins Medicine.
 She co-edits the Family Matters section of Pediatric Nursing journal, and has co-authored articles on family- centered pediatric health care, and has presented at many conferences.